MJ Melendez Player Props: Royals vs. Rockies

 - Home Runs Prop: Over/under 0.5 home runs (Over odds: +425)

 Looking to place a prop bet on MJ Melendez?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 MJ Melendez At The Plate

-- Melendez is batting .205 with 10 doubles, two triples, five home runs and 24 walks.
+- Melendez has 10 doubles, two triples, five home runs and 24 walks while hitting .212.

-- Melendez has picked up a hit in 29 of 51 games this season, with multiple hits eight times.
+- In 57.7% of his games this season (30 of 52), Melendez has picked up at least one hit, and in nine of those games (17.3%) he recorded multiple hits.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.